 To be eligible for the II Program the submission must address the Gate 1 criteria as a minimum.
 However, some prospective proponents may already have detailed information and analysis to support their ideas and it is possible that at the Gate 1 assessment some ideas may be considered sufficiently developed to jump to future Gates.

-The assessment process will take approximately 3 weeks, after which the Minister responsible for the II Program (currently the Deputy Prime Minister and Minister for Infrastructure, Transport and Regional Development, the Hon Michael McCormack MP), will be advised of the outcome.
+The assessment process will take approximately three weeks, after which the Minister responsible for the II Program (currently the Deputy Prime Minister and Minister for Infrastructure, Transport and Regional Development, the Hon Michael McCormack MP), will be advised of the outcome.
 Subject to the Minister's agreement, all proponents will be advised of the results of the assessment process.

 Step 3: Project Planning